 Center Director / Director of Strategic Academic Development

-As the Director of the ACCENT London Study Center, Matthew leads a strong team of six administrative staff, as well as student interns, and is responsible for the overall management of the study center, liaison with faculty, and administration of many different types of student programming including faculty-led, direct enrolment, island programs and summer programs for both undergraduate and graduate students.
+As the Director of the ACCENT London Study Center, Matthew leads a strong team of seven administrative staff, as well as student interns, and is responsible for the overall management of the study center, liaison with faculty, and administration of many different types of student programming including faculty-led, direct enrollment, island programs and summer programs for both undergraduate and graduate students.
 Also serving as Director of Strategic Academic Development, Matthew works with partner institutions’ administrators and faculty to develop innovative and cutting-edge programming for students at ACCENT across Europe.

 Originally from Bristol, Matthew took over the leadership of the London study center in July 2017.
 Studying American and Canadian Studies at the University of Birmingham, Matthew spent his junior year at the University of California Berkeley as a part of the UCEAP reciprocity program and, following his graduation from Birmingham, pursued a master’s degree in history at the University of Kansas.
 He moved to Los Angeles, to the University of Southern California, in 1997, first as a graduate student and then progressing through the staff ranks in a seventeen-year USC career, working as an academic advisor for students in the USC Dornsife College of Letters, Arts and Sciences, director of international programs for the USC Annenberg School of Communication & Journalism (for six years – where he first worked with ACCENT London), and then from 2012-2017 as Associate Vice Provost for Global Engagement, in the offices of the Provost and the Vice President for Strategic and Global Initiatives.